-Interest on the junior and subordinated series of notes can be deferred and subordinated to principal repayment to protect the payment of principal of the most senior series of notes.
+Interest on the junior and subordinated series of notes can be deferred and subordinated to the principal repayment to protect the payment of principal of the most senior series of notes.
 Deferral triggers are based on the portfolio default ratio and are curable (allowing interest payments previously deferred to switch back to their higher position in the priority of payments); the deferral triggers for each series of notes are:

 Trigger Default Ratio (Cumulative Net of Recoveries)

-Class F Interest Deferral Trigger 5.05%
+Series F Interest Deferral Trigger 3.25%

-Class E Interest Deferral Trigger 6.30%
+Series E Interest Deferral Trigger 4.90%

-Class D Interest Deferral Trigger 7.00%
+Series D Interest Deferral Trigger 7.75%

-Class C Interest Deferral Trigger 9.90%
+Series C Interest Deferral Trigger 11.00%

-Class B Interest Deferral Trigger 17.50%
+Series B Interest Deferral Trigger 17.50%

 After the occurrence of a subordination event, the amortisation of the notes becomes fully sequential and all the principal redemption amount will be used to first amortise the Series A Notes in full and then the Series B Notes.
-The process will then be repeated for the remaining series of notes.
+The process will then be repeated for the remaining series of Rated Notes.